NixOS/rfcs/rfcs/0166-nix-formatting.md

 ### Reformat Nixpkgs

 For formatting Nixpkgs itself, a pinned release version of the official Nix formatter must be used.
-CI must generally enforce all files in Nixpkgs to be formatted with this version at all times.
+CI must generally enforce all Nix files in Nixpkgs to be formatted with this version at all times.
-Automatically generated files may be handled differently, see [the next section](#automatically-generated-files).
+Automatically generated files may be handled differently, see [this sub-section](#automatically-generated-files).

 For every bump of the pinned formatter, the files of Nixpkgs must thus be re-formatted accordingly.